MrBigTree/study-note-cp-level2/linux.md

 ## 6 Shell Script

+1. Consideration when writing shell
+- bash is positional, so end of an expression or evaluation must be terminated by a semicolon or a new line
+  - option 1. if [ $balance -eq 0 ]; then
+  - option 2. if [ $balance -eq 0 ]
+  - then
+- space after square brack

-- if the shell file is not in $PATH, just type: ./simple.sh to run simple.sh
+- if the shell file is not in $PATH, type: ./simple.sh to run simple.shPA
-- mv simple.sh /home/faculty/bin
-- mv simple.sh /bin

 - put script in a $PATH so just type the file name will run it